zarooncode/Typing-test-bot-proceed-with-caution-/README.md

 # Typing-test-bot-proceed-with-caution-
 This is a typing test auto bot typer that will type the test for you!
 Coordinates may vary so follow code properly!
-Inspiration from The Coding Sloth
+Inspiration from The Coding Sloth.
 Use at your own risk, may get banned from certain websites for using this bot to type for you!

 CODE: